 - It should be available both on desktop and on mobile so that you can switch between the two easily and at your ease

 - Provide the ability to add sub-tasks to the main task category

 Best to-do list app for iPhone

-As per research by Statista, there exist more than 100 million iPhone users in the US alone, accounting for around 45% of all smartphone users in the US.
+As per research by Statista, more than 100 million iPhone users exist in the US alone, accounting for around 45% of all smartphone users in the US.

-With such a big base of users Apple products like the iPhone, we have jotted down a quick list of best to-do list app for iPhone.
+With such a big base of users of Apple products like the iPhone, we have jotted down a quick list of best to-do list apps for the iPhone.

 The 6 Best to Do List Apps for iPhone

 - nTask for cross-platform users who value collaboration